Hilary Ng'weno: Career in journalism

-In 1975, Ng'weno founded The Weekly Review, a journal of political news, commentary and analysis followed in 1977 by The Nairobi Times, a Sunday newspaper that later became a daily.
-At the beginning, The Weekly Review and The Nairobi Times being locally owned enterprises, fared well in a field dominated by the (then) foreign owned Daily Nation and The Standard but like other local papers, they faced stiff competition from the established papers for little or lack of advertising from the mostly foreign companies in Kenya.
-Because the advertising community was still controlled by foreigners, it tended to favour the foreign owned publications.
-Advertisers were also not too keen to deal with publications that were likely to stir the wrath of the government with inflammatory political reports.
+In 1975, Ng'weno founded The Weekly Review, a journal of political news, commentary, and analysis, followed in 1977 by The Nairobi Times, a Sunday newspaper that later became a daily.
+Initially, The Weekly Review and The Nairobi Times, being locally owned enterprises, fared well in a field dominated by the then foreign-owned Daily Nation and The Standard.
+However, like other local papers, they faced stiff competition from the established papers for advertising from the mostly foreign companies in Kenya.
+Because the advertising community was still controlled by foreigners, it tended to favour the foreign-owned publications.
+Advertisers were also reluctant to deal with publications that were likely to stir the wrath of the government with inflammatory political reports.

-Ng'weno's publications lasted an impressive length of time.
-His publications continued to gain popularity, and The Weekly Review went on to dominate the weekly news scene for more than 20 years, becoming one of Africa’s best news magazines.
-Due to diminishing revenue from advertising sales, Ng'weno however, sold The Nairobi Times in 1983 to KANU, Kenya's then ruling party.
+Ng'weno's publications lasted for many years.
+His publications continued to gain popularity, and The Weekly Review dominated the weekly news market for more than 20 years, becoming one of Africa's leading news magazines.
+Due to diminishing advertising revenue, Ng'weno sold The Nairobi Times in 1983 to KANU, Kenya's then ruling party.
 The paper was renamed The Kenya Times, but its popularity suffered, as it was seen to be the mouthpiece of an oppressive government in a political era likened to dictatorship.
-The Kenya Times wound up in July 2010.
+The Kenya Times ceased publication in July 2010.

-Ng'weno diversified his media empire, which included other periodicals such as The Financial Review, The Industrial Review and Rainbow, a monthly children’s magazine.
-His publishing company, Stellascope was acquired by KANU when the latter purchased The Nairobi Times.
-The Weekly Review folded on May 17, 1999, after 24 years of publication and Ng'weno moved on to television broadcasting launching a television station, STV Kenya.
+Ng'weno diversified his media empire, which included other periodicals such as The Financial Review, The Industrial Review, and Rainbow, a monthly children's magazine.
+His publishing company, Stellascope, was acquired by KANU when the latter purchased The Nairobi Times.
+The Weekly Review folded on May 17, 1999, after 24 years of publication, and Ng'weno moved on to television broadcasting, launching the television station STV Kenya.

 Following the sale of STV in 2000, Ng'weno reinvented himself as a historian, drawing on materials from his journalistic career.
-Jointly with the Nation Media Group he produced the 15-part series, the Making of Nation (2007).
-Jointly with NTV, he has produced over 160 individual half-hour profiles of important figures in Kenya's history, a series entitled Makers of Nation.
+In collaboration with the Nation Media Group, he produced the 15-part series The Making of a Nation (2007).
+In collaboration with NTV, he produced over 160 individual half-hour profiles of important figures in Kenya's history, a series entitled Makers of a Nation.